MacroAcon/pandacea-website/README.md

 - **SEO-friendly**: Proper meta tags and semantic structure
 - **Fast loading**: Optimized for performance
 - **Cross-browser compatible**: Works in all modern browsers
+- **Mobile-first**: Responsive design with touch-friendly navigation

+## Mobile Features

+- **Hamburger Menu**: Full-screen mobile navigation overlay
+- **Touch-friendly**: Large tap targets and smooth interactions
+- **Responsive Typography**: Text scales appropriately for all screen sizes
+- **Optimized Layout**: Grid layouts adapt to mobile screens

 ## Support

 This website is designed to be self-contained and easy to maintain.
 The code is well-commented and follows standard web development practices.
-If you need help with customization or deployment, the structure is simple enough that any web developer can assist.
+The mobile navigation and responsive design ensure it works perfectly across all devices.

 ---

-**Note**: This website is designed specifically for recruiting founding partners for the Pandacea Protocol.
-The content and messaging are tailored to attract technical and community-building talent who share the vision of a more equitable data economy.
+**Note**: This website is designed specifically for recruiting additional founding partners for the Pandacea Protocol.
+The content and messaging are tailored to attract technical and community-building talent who share the vision of a more equitable data economy, while clearly establishing the existing two-person founding team structure.